Austin-Deccentric/alx-system_engineering-devops/0x00-shell_basics/README.md

-This reposirtory contains practice shell scripts.
+This reposirtory contains pratice shell scripts.
+Part of ALX SE projects to learn DEVOPS.